 Q: Is biodegradable sunscreen required for

 A: Cabo has not yet instituted a law requiring biodegradable sunscreen like areas around Cancun, Cozumel and Playa del Carmen have.
 However, whether required or not we strongly encourage using only biodegradable sunscreen anytime you are going to be in the water.
-It is one small thing every visitor to Cabo can do to protect the marine environment for future generations.
+It is one small thing every visitor to Cabo can do to protect the marine environment and preserve the maritime species for future generations.

 Q: What kind of damage does sunscreen do to